M&A Trends in the Indian Pharmaceutical Sector: QVSCL Analysis

 • Private Equity Interest: Financial sponsors investing in scalable pharma businesses or platforms.

-Recent M&A Themes in Indian Pharma
+Recent M&A Trends in Indian Pharma

 (Note: Based on general knowledge; check recent financial news for specifics)